jesusMdza/Retrocade/README.md

 # Retrocade
 An app exclusively for Retrocade members.
-Members can enter the arcade using a QR code scanned by employees.
+Members can enter a location using a QR code scanned by Retrocade employees.
+Built with React Native.